 - Free consultations & coaching to assist your leadership team to develop a plan for identifying and serving Service members and Veterans;

 - Free training for staff;

 - Tools to help enhance the service you provide to Service members & Veterans;

 - Up to $1,500 to assist with training or implementation costs;

 - Resources to supplement the services you provide to those in the Veteran community;

 - Ongoing professional development & networking opportunities;

 - NH Veteran-Friendly Provider recognition by the Department of Military Affairs & Veterans Services upon completion of the program.

 Background & Intent

 This pilot program includes components from past, successful programs in NH--the CMHC Military Liaison program & NH’s ATQ Campaign.
 In October 2020, the Joint Military Task Force sought approval for this pilot program recommendation which aims to make explicit, structural systems change in the areas of practices and resource flows; semi-explicit systems change in the area of relationships & connections; and implicit, transformative systems change in the area of mental models (stigma).
 By affecting change in these areas, improvements in behavioral health outcomes for SMVF leading to a downward trend of substance misuse in this vulnerable population over time is expected.

-Organizations, practices, agencies or businesses that identify, refer, assess, and/or treat Service members and/or Veterans for substance use risk will be eligible to participate.
+Organizations, practices, agencies or businesses located in New Hampshire that identify, refer, assess, and/or treat Service members and/or Veterans for substance use risk will be eligible to participate.
 Applications will be available on this site when enrollment opens.

 Phase 1: Enrollment & Orientation

 Applications for participation will be reviewed and enrollment of up to 40 eligible participant organizations will follow.
 Orientation will consist of at least one consult with the Division of Community Based Military Programs to establish an internal team for the organization and conduct a Focus Group to collect baseline data.
 Organization staff will be asked to complete a short, online survey.
 Each enrolled organization will have access to funds up to $1,500 that can be used to support staff participation or implementation of program recommendations.

 Phase 2: Military Cultural Competency & ATQ Training